drbobbeaty/DKit/README.md

 fact that the implementation is simple, and efficient makes up for the slight inefficiency in the accessing of elements in the queue.

+### dkit::spmc::CircularFIFO

+In order to implement a SPMC circular FIFO queue, we had to abandon the use of `_head` and `_tail` in the calculation of the `size()`.
+This was because it was _possible_ to have a lockless queue if we allow that the `_head` and `_tail` are _at times_ only _potential_ indexes into the queue and not a definite location at the time.
+With this, we can _back up_ certain operations so that it's possible to keep things lockless, and the only real cost is that the `size()` method can't depend on these values.

+To remedy this problem, we added a simple `_size` instance variable and used the CAS increment and decrement operators when we are _certain_ that the `push()` and `pop()` methods have succeeded.
+The downside of this is that **all** the operations are going to take longer.
+How much longer?
+On my development machine, here's a run of the MPSC CircularFIFO:

+	=== Testing speed and correctness of CircularFIFO === Passed - pushed on 500 integers
+	Passed - popped all 500 integers
+	Passed - unable to pop from an empty queue
+	Passed - did 50000000 push/pop pairs in 1127.99ms = 22.5598ns/op

+and the overhead of the `_soze` maintenance is seen in the SPMC queue:

+	=== Testing speed and correctness of CircularFIFO === Passed - pushed on 500 integers
+	Passed - popped all 500 integers
+	Passed - unable to pop from an empty queue
+	Passed - did 50000000 push/pop pairs in 2781.11ms = 55.6222ns/op

+It's still important to understand this is far better than the linked FIFO queues, but there is a speed penalty, and it's important to keep this in mind.

 Utility/Helper Classes
 ----------------------